 Concrete slabs require a hard and compact soil for a foundation to hold it in place!

-If the slab was poured on native ground than Mother Nature has done the contacting with the rain and gravity over a long period of time.
+If the slab was poured on the native ground then Mother Nature has done the contacting with the rain and gravity over a long period of time.
 But there is a higher probability that the slab was poured on push fill or backfill dirt.
 To get the best impaction possible.
 The soil should be compacted in layers.
-This requires special equipment called a jumping jack or sheep's foot and the soil should be free from debris such as sticks.
-For the complete story, read below ....
+This requires special equipment called a jumping jack or sheep’s foot and the soil should be free from debris such as sticks.

 To get the best impaction possible.
 The soil should be compacted in layers.
 This requires special equipment called a jumping jack or sheep’s foot and the soil should be free from debris such as sticks.
 Construction waste, anything that would break down in time.
 Typical compaction goes something like this during the building and grading process.
 These soils are dropped in place by machinery, the operator drops the bucket to push the soil down and rolls over it several times to compact it.